xuelingyi/SLRfinder/README.md

 <br>

 ## Quick Start
-For the impatient, SLRfinder can be readily applied to the prepared data by saving the R script SLRfinder_scripts.R in the dataset folder and run the R code below:
+SLRfinder can be readily applied to the prepared data by saving the R script **SLRfinder_scripts.R** in the dataset folder and run the R code below:
 ```
 ## change the working directory to the dataset folder
 source("SLRfinder_scripts.R")
 ```
-This script will ask you to set the input dataset name (e.g., mydata), the SLRfinder parameters (min_LD and min.cl.size, see below for details), and the number of cores to use (using more cores can speed up the step2 estimation, but do not use more cores than available!).
+This script will ask you to set the input dataset name (e.g., mydata), the SLRfinder parameters (min_LD and min.cl.size, see below for details), and the number of cores to use (do not use more cores than available!).

 <br>

 ## Detailed tutorial
-Below is a more detailed tutorial that should be easier to follow step by step.
-Basically, the SLRfinder_scripts.R is divided into sections with more detailed explanations.
+Below is a more detailed tutorial that can be followed step by step.
+Basically, the script SLRfinder_scripts.R is divided into sections with more detailed explanations on each section.

 **read data information**

-The basic information needed for SLRfinder to process the data.
+The basic information neededs to be read in for SLRfinder to process the data.
 ```
 ## dataset name
 mydata = "mydata"